(This post contains affiliate links. You can read my full disclosure here.)

 Shea Butter

 Shea butter has been known as a miracle cream to help people heal eczema.
-It contains lots of fatty acids, which can help heal scars formed by eczema through moisturizing the skin, accelerating cell renewal, and supporting circulation.
+It contains lots of fatty acids, which can help heal scars formed by eczema by moisturizing the skin, accelerating cell renewal, and supporting circulation.
 It has shown to be a superb moisturizer, with exceptional healing properties for the skin.
-It is an all natural healing Vitamin A cream and Vitamin A is very important for many skin conditions including wrinkles, acne, blemishes, and eczema.
+It is an all-natural healing Vitamin A cream and Vitamin A is very important for many skin conditions including wrinkles, acne, blemishes, and eczema.

 During research, it was found that among the patients with eczema dermatitis, 74% reported significant relief from the symptoms after using a cream containing Shea butter.
 It is believed to work by keeping the skin well-moisturized and preventing the trans-epidermal water loss.
 It was also found that the pruritus caused by eczema can also be controlled effectively by the regular application of Shea butter.
 (Source)